-Art Service
+Design Service

-An art service is maintained in B-Well's Hall by the Department of Information Services for the benefit of all departments and colleges of the University.
-Skilled artists are available to make layouts and illustrations and to do lettering and other types of art work.
+A design service is maintained in Fee Hall by the Department of Information Services for the benefit of all departments and colleges of the University.
+Skilled artists are available to make layouts, illustrations, lettering, and other types of art work.
 Charges are made to departments on a non-profit basis.